tomverbeure/arrow_deca_retro_cape/README.md

     save 2 pins on the connector.

     By strapping CKE to high, you can't use certain low power modes of the SDRAM, but that's not a major issue for a Mister-like design.
+However, the SDRAM datasheet also says that CKE must be low which VDD is being powered up, so that might be a violation depending on the overall power sequencing.

 Because the second variant requires 3 pins less on a connector, it's now the most used option.